mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Observability

 It is not possible for us to identify this.
 Only end users are able to detect this problem, if it ever occurs.
-For example, they may have deleted all tags for an image but the underlying manifest and layers remain available.
+For example, they may have deleted all tags for an image, but the underlying manifest and layers remain available.

 ##### Recovery definition

-The manifest or blobs are garbage collected and no longer acessible.
+The manifest or blobs are garbage collected and no longer accessible.

 ##### Expected app behavior on recovery